patrinoua/microsolutions/README.md

 You will need to **yarn install** and **start** the project in both these directories.

 Before starting the project you will need to create the **.env** file in both these directories.
-**.env** files tell yarn witch port to use while running the project.
+**.env** files tell yarn witch localhost port to use while running the project.

 ### client
 Inside `/client` directory